 Today is Good Friday, the day we remember Jesus Christ’s death on the cross for our sins.
 Our Lord was on the cross from 9:00 a.m to 3:00 p.m., and from 12:00 to 3:00 p.m. there was darkness over the land.
-The Second Service of the Triduum will take place today.
-The Triduum is the one service that runs over the course of Maundy Thursday, Good Friday and Holy Saturday.
+Today the Second Service of the Triduum will take place.
+The Triduum consists of the services that run over the course of Maundy Thursday, Good Friday and Holy Saturday.
 In the Triduum we pass through the three days of Christ’s Passover and remember that through Holy Baptism we have shared in Christ’s saving death and will also share in His resurrection on the Last Day.
 Tonight’s service focuses on the suffering and death of our Lord on the cross.
 The Gospel lesson for Good Friday is the Passion of our Lord according to St. John (John 18:1-19:42).

 When Jesus had spoken these words, he went out with his disciples across the brook Kidron, where there was a garden, which he and his disciples entered.
 Now Judas, who betrayed him, also knew the place, for Jesus often met there with his disciples.
 So Judas, having procured a band of soldiers and some officers from the chief priests and the Pharisees, went there with lanterns and torches and weapons.
 Then Jesus, knowing all that would happen to him, came forward and said to them, “Whom do you seek?”
 They answered him, “Jesus of Nazareth.”
 Jesus said to them, “I am he.”
 Judas, who betrayed him, was standing with them.
 When Jesus said to them, “I am he,” they drew back and fell to the ground.
 So he asked them again, “Whom do you seek?”
 And they said, “Jesus of Nazareth.”
 Jesus answered, “I told you that I am he.
 So, if you seek me, let these men go.”
 This was to fulfill the word that he had spoken: “Of those whom you gave me I have lost not one.”
 Then Simon Peter, having a sword, drew it and struck the high priest's servant and cut off his right ear.
 (The servant's name was Malchus.)
 So Jesus said to Peter, “Put your sword into its sheath; shall I not drink the cup that the Father has given me?”